Home Location The Apartments How to Book Helpful Information Things to Do Contact Us

 This has been less of a problem recently.
 However, there are some restrictions on such activities as watering gardens and there can be short duration water cuts.

-Both apartments have large tanks on the roof which should be enough to satisfy need during any cuts, as long as water is used carefully e.g. don't take baths and remember the washing machine takes a lot of water.
+The apartment has a large tank on the roof which should be enough to satisfy need during any cuts, as long as water is used carefully e.g. don't take baths and remember the washing machine takes a lot of water.

 If the water from the drinking water tap is not flowing, then, if you are drinking a lot, it may be more pleasant to use bottled water during the period of the cut, as water in the other taps comes through the tank.